How much does it cost to travel to Cuba? Below you will find my Cuba travel costs per day / destination.

 A casa particular is usually the home of a Cuban family who rents out rooms or even whole floors to tourists.

-Staying in a casa particular will not only keep your Cuba budget down, but you will also have the opportunity to develop friendly relations with the owners of the house, get deeply involved in the local culture and contribute directly to improve the living standards of Cubans.
+Staying in a casa particular will not only keep your Cuban budget down, but you will also have the opportunity to develop friendly relations with the owners of the house, get deeply involved in the local culture and contribute directly to improving the living standards of Cubans.

 I spent a total of 277.50 CUC on accommodation, which was about 31% of my Cuba travel budget.